codingteam/icfpc-2025/README.md

 icfpc-2025
 ==========
-This is the Codingteam's solution for the 2025 ICFPC contest.
+This is the Codingteam's solution for the [ICFPC Programming Contest 2025][icfpc-2025].

 Team Members
 ------------